 Entries by Wolf Haven International

-June 17, June 24, July 22 and August 12 are SOLD OUT.
-OVERVIEW Our premiere summer event, A Midsummer’s Night, offers guests the opportunity to see wolves, hear them howl, learn their stories, eat delicious food, walk through native prairie, camp overnight – and repeat in the morning.
+Wolf Haven’s Summer Event – 2020 SOLD OUT Our premiere summer event, A Midsummer’s Night, offers guests the opportunity to see wolves, hear them howl, learn their stories, eat delicious food, walk through native prairie, camp overnight – and repeat in the morning.
 Twenty guests have an incredible opportunity to engage in a deeper way […]